bvwaeyen/Hotspice/README.md

 | `OOP_Triangle` | <img src="./figures/ASI_lattices/OOP_Triangle_7x4.png" alt="OOP_Triangle_7x4" width="200"/> | `a` is the distance between nearest neighbors.
 1/2 occupation. |
 | `OOP_Honeycomb` | <img src="./figures/ASI_lattices/OOP_Honeycomb_4x7.png" alt="OOP_Honeycomb_4x7" width="200"/> | `a` is the distance between nearest neighbors.
 2/5 occupation. |
 | `OOP_Cairo` | <img src="./figures/ASI_lattices/OOP_Cairo_3x3.png" alt="OOP_Cairo_3x3" width="200"/> | `a` is the distance between nearest neighbors.
 3/16 occupation. |

+## Package structure

+The modules comprising Hotspice can be found in this repository in the directory `hotspice/`.

+`core.py` contains the main functionality.
+It provides the `Magnets` class which forms the heart of Hotspice: it implements the Néel-Arrhenius and Metropolis-Hastings algorithms. `energies.py` contains the 3 standard energy contributions: magnetostatic interaction, the Zeeman energy, and the exchange energy.
+Classes from both `core.py` and `energies.py` are available in the main `hotspice` namespace, due to their great importance.

+`ASI.py` provides subclasses which derive from the `Magnets` class to implement several specific lattices. `config.py` controls the selection of GPU or CPU. `gui.py` implements a Tkinter GUI.
+The recent addition of the GUI makes many functions in the old `plottools.py` redundant. `utils.py` contains utility functions used throughout the library and in examples, which are often unrelated to ASI.
+The `io.py` and `examples.py` provide functionality for reservoir computing and performing parameter sweeps.